 Weather and climate-related events are pointing to a rapidly emerging risk profile that requires robust, reliable, and useful information to help reduce risks.
 The day-to-day weather experiences of the public call for accessible information sources on both short- and long-term time frames in decision-making.
 The WWRP is well placed to engage and work with people in a focused communication, knowledge, and brokering context.

-In this prospectus we provide an initial rationale, foci as well as suggested research questions for a project centred on the science of public engagement.
+In this summary [Secretariat] we provide an initial rationale, foci as well as suggested research questions for a project centred on the science of public engagement.
 Through scientific communication and public engagement, the project will help to disseminate information on the work of WWRP in providing best-practice resources for practitioners and decision makers, and will enable a more engaged interface for the general public to contribute to science and the applications of WWRP.

 PEOPLE will be a cross-cutting project that draws on communication and information needs, best practices, and evidence-based science that will be collated and informed by the various science efforts of the other projects, as well as through public engagements with users of weather information, for example.
 There will be an iterative process between (1) the development of project level communication and engagement within WWRP projects and (2) cross-cutting science on communication and engagement which will be based on the activities within the other projects.
 Thematic areas may include: